The House of Yes: Production and release

 The House of Yes was reportedly financed entirely by Tori Spelling's father Aaron Spelling and his company Spelling Entertainment.
 When it was released, director Mark Waters described his own work as "part Gothic revenge drama, part contemporary psychological thriller, and extremely funny".
 It premiered at the 1997 Sundance Film Festival, where its screening attracted the interest of Miramax.
 According to Variety, Miramax paid two million dollars to acquire the distribution rights to the film.
 The House of Yes was given a limited theatrical release beginning on October 10, 1997.
 The film was a box-office disappointment, grossing $626,057 on its $1.5 million budget.

-It was released to theaters the same month as the slasher film I Know What You Did Last Summer, which was Freddie Prinze Jr.'s breakout role.
-Many of the new fans he attracted on the strength of that role were unable to see The House of Yes, since it was mainly playing at art house theaters and had an age-restricted MPAA rating.
-Prinze Jr. shot I Know What You Did Last Summer after The House of Yes, and remembered in 2020 that he was "such a young, naive actor" at the time, adding that "[Waters] helped me so, so much.
+Reflecting on his experiences during the making of The House of Yes, Prinze Jr. believe the film was a turning point in his career.
+Prinze Jr. said the passion of Waters and co-star Parker Posey made him fall in love with acting.
+He recalled not being "smooth with women at all" when it was filmed, and had trouble doing a scene where he had to kiss Tori Spelling's character.
+In a 2020 interview, Prinze Jr. said he was "such a young, naive actor" at the time, adding that "[Waters] helped me so, so much.
 He also directed Mean Girls with Lindsay Lohan.
 He really just pulls beautiful performances out of people."
-In another interview, he claimed that The House of Yes was a turning point in his career, and said that the passion of Waters and co-star Parker Posey made him fall in love with acting.
-He recalled not being "smooth with women at all" when it was filmed, and had trouble doing a scene where he had to kiss Tori Spelling's character.

 Currently, most of the film's rights belong to Paramount.
 At the time of the film's release, producer Spelling Films was partly owned by Viacom (now known as Paramount Skydance), before being completely bought out by Viacom in 1999.
 In 2020, Paramount also acquired a 49% ownership stake in the film's theatrical and home video distributor Miramax, which had been under the control of Qatari group beIN since 2016.